Used (2018) Mitsubishi Lancer | Good price

 Used Mitsubishi Lancer

-Factors that affect the depreciation of a Mitsubishi Lancer:
+Factors that affect the appreciation of a Mitsubishi Lancer:

-Depreciation is an important part of calculating the total cost of owning a Mitsubishi Lancer.
-In addition to the monthly depreciation of £27, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.
+Appreciation is an important part of calculating the total value of owning a Mitsubishi Lancer.
+In addition to the monthly appreciation of £35, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.

 Model year | Price range* | Avg.
 Price | Median Mileage | Depreciation | Cars for sale |